 This letter is critical for proving service connection.
 It explains how your diagnosed medical condition likely started or worsened due to service.
 A strong medical opinion turns vague symptoms into solid evidence.

 In the VA claims process, raters rely heavily on this supporting evidence.
 They need clear, professional input to approve benefits.
-Guess what?
-Claims with high quality nexus letters may have a higher chance of approval.
+With the national backlog still hovering around 100,000 claims in 2026, claims with high quality nexus letters may have a higher chance of approval.

 Key elements in this section: